 The Company has been a party to three collaboration agreements with Allergan, Inc. The March 2003 research collaboration originally provided for a three-year research term, which was extended by the parties through March 2013.
 Pursuant to this agreement, the Company received an aggregate of \$19.5 million in payments, consisting of an upfront payment, research funding and related fees, through the conclusion of the collaboration in March 2013.
 The Company's two ongoing collaboration agreements with Allergan involve the development of product candidates in the areas of glaucoma and chronic pain.
 Additional payments under these agreements, other than payments for a portion of patent costs for the ongoing collaborations, are dependent upon the successful advancement of an applicable product candidate.
-Under the glaucoma collaboration, the Company had received an aggregate of \$9.9 million in payments as of March 31, 2014, and is eligible to receive up to an aggregate of approximately \$15 million in additional payments per product upon the achievement of development and regulatory milestones.
-Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of March 31, 2014, and is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
+Under the glaucoma collaboration, the Company had received from commencement of the collaboration in payments as of September 30, 2014, and is eligible to receive up to an aggregate of approximately \$15 million in additional payments per product upon the achievement of development and regulatory milestones.
+Under the chronic pain collaboration, the Company had received from commencement of the collaboration an aggregate of \$10.5 million in payments as of September 30, 2014, and is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
+Under the chronic pain collaboration, the Company had received from commencement of the collaboration an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
+The Company also is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
 The Company also is eligible to receive royalties on future product sales worldwide, if any, under each of the two ongoing collaboration agreements with Allergan.
-The Company recognized revenues, consisting of research funding and related fees, from its collaboration agreements with Allergan of \$8,000 and \$287,000 during the three months ended March 31, 2014 and 2013, respectively.
+The Company recognized revenues, consisting of research funding and rela